 The design emphasizes the crossing of multiple uses, enhancing the initiative to establish a vibrant 24-hour urban community.

 The architecture breaks the overall mass into three distinct buildings, situated around four internal courtyards with extensive landscaping and resident amenities including a pool, fitness center, club room, and business center.
 Linkages between the three buildings provide opportunities for visual connection to the street from internal common spaces that would otherwise be closed-in.
-At the street level, several public plaza areas are situated around major building entry points serving the retail, grocery, and residents alike, and will provide opportunities for public art.
+At the street level, several public plaza areas are situated around major building entry points serving the retail, grocery, and residents alike, and provide opportunities for public art.